UAE Notice Period Calculator

 Comparison Table: Resignation vs Termination Payout

-To visually understand the difference between resigning and being terminated on a standard unlimited contract, refer to this comparison table based on years of service.
+For employees still calculating based on older standard unlimited contract rules, refer to this comparison table based on years of service.

 Disclaimer: This calculator provides general guidance based on UAE Labour Law.
 Your employment contract may have specific notice period clauses.
 Always refer to your contract.